Top BIM Software Tools in 2023

 - Streamlined energy analysis for BIM models

-- Can be used to analyze the usage of carbon, energy, water, and light for a structure
+- Can be used to analyze light, energy and water consumption, and carbon emissions for a structure

 Shortcomings: